8LWXpg/RegExHotstring/README.md

 ## Limitations

 - incompatible with `#IfWin` or `#HotIf`
-- unable to match white space characters and word boundaries (or anything related to that)
+- unable to match white space characters.